What is vitamin D

 Vitamin D helps control the amount of calcium and phosphate you absorb from food.

-Calcium is essential for bone health.
-Phosphate is necessary for healthy bones, teeth, muscles, nerves and basic bodily functions.
+Calcium is essential for healthy bones.
+Phosphate is needed for healthy bones, teeth, muscles, nerves and basic bodily functions.

 Vitamin D comes in two forms:

 - Vitamin D2 (ergocalciferol) is naturally present in certain plants.